csartisan/docs/docs/contributing/index.md

 # Contributing

 This section will walk you through uploading an article as a Markdown file to csartisan.org.
 If you have not yet done so, follow [Getting Started](/docs/getting-started/) to prepare for these steps.
-It's only necessary to do this once.

 {: .important }
 This section of the guide has specific instructions based on the interface of [Dillinger](https://dillinger.io).